 If you are looking for the best dirt bike helmet, then consider the Arai VX-Pro 4

 Arai spared no expense in the design of this helmet.
 The result is a safe, lightweight, comfortable helmet that you can enjoy riding in for years to come.
+Did you know that Arai also made one of the best Bluetooth Motorcycle Helmet called Arai Tour X4?

 Maintaining your dirt bike helmet is important even if it is brand new and from Premium class.
 Read how to clean and maintain your dirt bike helmet the right way.